History of elephants in Europe

-The history of elephants in Europe dates back to the time of the Roman Empire, but previously, during the Ice Age, relatives of elephants were spread across the globe, including Europe.
-Mammoths roamed the northern parts of the Earth, from Europe to North America.
-The straight-tusked elephant of mainland Europe principally inhabited the Mediterranean, but reached the rest of Europe during warm interglacial periods.
-While it went extinct during the last Ice Age, insular dwarf forms such as the Cyprus dwarf elephant, the pygmy elephant, the Naxos dwarf elephant and the Rhodes dwarf elephant survived longer, and the last Mediterranean elephant species survived on Tilos until about 4000 years ago.
+The presence of elephants in Europe in historical times dates back to classical antiquity, but previously, during Pleistocene and before, relatives of elephants were spread across the globe, including Europe.
+Mammoths (which are a kind of elephant) arrived in Europe during the Pliocene, around 3.2 million years ago.
+The large straight-tusked elephant arrived in Europe around 800,000-700,000 years ago, reaching a widespread distribution across the continent during warm interglacial periods.
+Both mammoths and the straight-tusked elephant underwent speciation into several varieties of dwarf elephants on Mediterranean islands.
+Mammoths, straight-tusked elephants and their dwarf descendants became extinct in Europe around 50,000-10,000 years ago as part of the Late Pleistocene megafauna extinctions (though some authors have argued that the dwarf elephant species Palaeoloxodon tiliensis may have survived until 1500 BC).
 Subsequently the presence of actual elephants in Europe was only due to importation of these animals.

 Overview

 Europeans came in contact with live elephants in 327 BC, when Alexander the Great descended into India from the Hindu Kush, but Alexander was quick to adopt them.
 Four elephants guarded his tent, and shortly after his death his associate Ptolemy issued coins showing Alexander in the elephant headdress that became a royal emblem also in the Hellenized East.
 Aristotle depended on first-hand information for his account of elephants, but like most Westerners he believed the animals live for two hundred years.
 Roman scouts in the royal Syrian parks shortly before the last of the Seleucids fell to Rome had orders to hamstring every elephant they could capture, and while elephants performed in the circuses of Rome, Shapur's war elephants in the mid-4th century numbered in the hundreds (Fox 1973 p 338).

 Elephants largely disappeared from Europe after the Roman Empire.
 As exotic and expensive animals, they were exchanged as presents between European rulers, who exhibited them as luxury pets, beginning with Harun ar-Rashid's gift of an elephant to Charlemagne.